TP-NOTE(1) Version 1.21.5 | Tp-Note documentation

 -n, --no-filename-sync

-Whenever Tp-Note opens a note file, it synchronizes its YAML-metadata with its filename. --no-filename-sync disables the synchronization.
-In addition, the flag in scripts can be especially useful for testing .md-files.
+Whenever Tp-Note opens a note file, it synchronizes its YAML-metadata with its filename. ‘--no-filename-sync’ disables this synchronization.
+In addition, in scripts this flag can be especially useful for validating the syntax of ‘.md’-files.
 See section EXIT STATUS for more details.
 The section METADATA FILENAME SYNCHRONIZATION shows alternative ways to disable synchronization.

 -t, --tty